1. Apply Online for Fall 2023 - Spring 2024 school year.

 IEP or 504 Plan (SNSP): Students who have an IEP or 504 Plan must submit copies along with their application.

 If records are falsified or information is withheld, a student’s acceptance will be impacted and the student will be asked to withdraw.

-2. Acceptance Letter: If academically accepted, you will receive an Acceptance Letter (via email & mail) .
-Please complete the enrollment section in TADS.
+2. Acceptance Letter: If academically accepted, you will receive an Acceptance Letter (via email) .
+Next step is to complete enrollment.
 With completion of enrollment, a verification email will be sent.

 Please note, Martin Luther reserves the right to rescind acceptance if 8th grade is not successfully completed or if there are indications of inappropriate student behavior.

 3. Class Selection: These take place at the end of February or early April.
 Invites will be sent after Academic Acceptance and a Financial Plan are verified.

 Set up a Tuition Payment Plan OR apply for a Choice Seat

 Applications, billing, and enrollment runs run through Finalsite.
 Families looking to apply for financial aid can see the instructions on this page.
 Please reach out if you have any questions or feedback as we continue to improve the admissions process for our families.

 See our Tuition & Financial Aid page for more information.